ubilabs/react-geosuggest/README.md

 Type: `String` or `Array`
 Default: `null`

 Restricts predictions to the specified country (ISO 3166-1 Alpha-2 country code, case insensitive).
 E.g., us, br, au.
+You can provide a single one, or an array of up to 5 country code strings.

 #### types
 Type: `Array`